 My calendar is a bit crowded.
 You may schedule an appointment with Tara Holbrook, our center’s administrative assistant.
 Or you can try your luck by Doodle MeetMe, email, phone (+1-812-856-1377), fax (+1-812-855-0600), or in person (Informatics East room 314).

-Prospective students interested in joining my group, NaN, should look at this and this and this and this and this and this and these before contacting me.
+Prospective students interested in joining my group, NaN, should look at this and this and this and this and this and this and this and these before contacting me.
 Then, if still interested, they should apply to one of our PhD programs: Informatics (Complex Systems track), Computer Science, Cognitive Science, or a combination.
 I am usually unable to respond to inquiries from prospective students unless they have already been admitted to one of these programs.